brandonchinn178/mergit/deploy/README.md

        is being created locally
 1. `$(terraform output ssh_cmd)`

-Logs may be found at `/var/log/merge-bot/`.
-You can also view the logs with `journalctl -u merge-bot` (probably piped into `less` and/or `grep`).
+View the logs with `journalctl -u merge-bot`.
+You might want to pipe this into `less` and/or `grep` — see `man journalctl` for more information.

 The merge bot process can be inspected with `systemctl status merge-bot`.
+You can manually restart the merge bot process with `systemctl restart merge-bot`

 ## Update